United States Taiwan Defense Command: History

 In September 1974, there were only 5,800 US troops stationed in Taiwan.
 On 26 March 1975, the US military advisory team stationed in Matsu, Kinmen, was withdrew, and the withdrawal of the 7th Fleet Detachment from the Zuoying Military Port in Kaohsiung, Taiwan.

 Tainan Air Base had been phased down to caretaker status by the end of 1974.

 On 10 April 1975, the 44th Tactical Fighter Squadron of the 18th Tactical Fighter Wing withdrew from Ching Chuan Kang Air Base in Taichung, Taiwan, total of 24 McDonnell F-4C/D Phantom II fighters and 450 pilots and ground crews to Kadena Air Base in Okinawa.

 In May 1975, the 67th Tactical Fighter Squadron was withdrawn from CCK AB (Ching Chuan Kang Air Base), Taiwan, with the final squadron of 18 F-4Cs departing for Kadena Air Base, Okinawa, between 27 and 31 May.
 By June, CCK AB had also been placed in caretaker status.

 As of 31 July 1975, the number of U.S. troops stationed in Taiwan was 3,098.
-They were 1,684 in the Air Force, 519 in the Army, 450 in the Navy, 283 in the Joint Commands, 79 civilian personnel of the U.S. Department of Defense and the Central Intelligence Agency, and 55 in the Military Assistance Advisory Group, and 28 in the Military Attache Office of the U.S. Ambassy in Republic of China (Taiwan).
+They were 1,684 in the Air Force, 519 in the Army, 450 in the Navy, 283 in the Joint Commands, 79 civilian personnel of the U.S. Department of Defense and the Central Intelligence Agency, and 55 in the Military Assistance Advisory Group, and 28 in the Military Attache Office of the U.S. Embassy in Republic of China (Taiwan).

 On 7 January 1976, with the dissolution of 327th Air Division, and Taipei Air Station was shut down, the number of US troops stationed in Taiwan was reduced to 1,400.
 As of the end of 1977 (31 December), the size was 1,200, including 949 military personnel.
 And the rest of the civilian staff.

-In January 1976, Chiayi Air Base was to be shut down and the 6215th Support Squadron was disband.
+In January 1976, Chiayi Air Base was to be shut down and the 6215th Support Squadron was disbanded.

 On 26 May 1976, the newly appointed commander of the Military Assistance Advisory Group, Taiwan was demoted from major general to brigadier general, and on 26 September 1977, was demoted to colonel.

 In August 1977, the newly appointed commander of the United States Taiwan Defense Command was demoted from Vice admiral to Rear admiral.

 As of 30 September 1978 (the end of the fiscal year), the number of US troops stationed in Taiwan was 753.
 According to the number of services, they were 357 in the Air Force, 209 in the Navy, 176 in the Army, and 11 in the Marine Corps.

 On 1 January 1979, the United States and the People's Republic of China established diplomatic relations.

 On 1 March 1979, the Military Assistance Advisory Group, Taiwan was dissolved, the last commander, Colonel Hadley N. Thompson, depart Taiwan on 26 April 1979.